 The Occupational English Test is a test to evaluate the English-language competency of qualified medical and health professionals who wish to practise in an English-language context.

 The LTRC has been engaged in research on the Occupational English test (OET) for over three decades.
-Currently, the LTRC is working on the following projects:
+The LTRC has recently completed the following projects:

 Scoping study of professional to A5:I21 communication across health professions

-This scoping study is an investigation of the types of professional to professional oral communication engaged in by healthcare professionals across a range of professions.
-The results will inform revisions to the existing speaking section of the OET, in an effort to ensure the test is well-aligned with current workplace communication practices.
-In the first phase of the study, interviews were conducted with a range of health professionals and health professional educators from target professions, to gain insights into the nature of current inter- and intra-professional communication practices.
-Based on interview data, the LTRC designed an online survey to gather insights from a larger number of health professionals.
-This second phase of the project will form the basis of profession-specific recommendations in relation to OET speaking task development.
+This two-phase study investigated the types of professional to professional oral communication engaged in by healthcare professionals across a range of professions with a view to informing revisions to the existing speaking section of the OET to ensure the test is well-aligned with current workplace communication practices.
+In the first phase of the study, interviews were conducted with a range of health professionals and health professional educators to gain insights into the nature of current inter- and intra-professional communication practices.
+Based on the interview data, the LTRC designed an online survey to gather insights from a larger number of health professionals.
+Findings showed that oral communication practices amongst professionals are diverse and, in some aspects, profession-specific, and that there was support for revising the existing OET speaking section to better reflect the communication demands of these practices.
+Study outcomes have formed the basis of profession-specific recommendations in relation to OET speaking task development.